hazelcast/hazelcast-jet-demos/jet-job-upgrade/README.md

 ```

 Now you can remove a cluster member by simply killing one of the Jet
-cluster processes.
+cluster processes by `CTRL-C`.
 The fault-tolerance mechanism kicks in and the
 computation continues without data loss.